Crowns and Bridges

 Although we cannot promise you a completely pain-free experience, we will always numb the area to be treated before we begin the procedure.
 Most patients report feeling no pain at all.
 In fact, for most patients, getting a dental crown is no worse than getting a run-of-the-mill filling.

-Dr. Stanford also uses digital impressions at our Manchester, MO dental office, so you won’t have to worry about goopy pastes before your crown is fabricated.
+Dr. Carron also uses digital impressions at our Manchester, MO dental office, so you won’t have to worry about goopy pastes before your crown is fabricated.

 If you are worried about feeling pain or discomfort, our dental practice offers nitrous oxide.
 This odorless, tasteless gas is breathed in through a mask similar to the way oxygen is delivered.